NahidEbrahimian/paint-pix2pix-tensorflow/README.md

 pip install -r requirements.txt
 ```

-3- Then, according to the pictures above and model input and output according to the following, select your favorite dataset name that you want to run inference(for example: maps, cityscapes or ...)
+3- Then, according to the images above and model input and output according to the following, select your favorite dataset name that you want to run inference(for example: maps, cityscapes or ...)

-model input and output fo each dataset:
+model input and output fo each dataset in images above:

 - for cityscapes,facades, maps --> right image = model input and left image = output